-It is a great pleasure to address such a distinguished audience at the Institute of Economic Affairs with strong reinforcement from two noted experts.
-I am going to speak about the unintended consequences of the possible conflict with Iraq.
+It is a great pleasure to address such a distinguished audience at VISA with strong reinforcement from two noted experts.
+Both Lord Desai from the London School of Economics and Bill Emmott from The Economist have already covered some of the key points.
+I am going to speak about the unintended consequences of conflict with Iraq.